What Do Women Really Want?

-What men want we understand quite well.
+What men want is thought to be understood quite well.
 In general, their sexual desire is orderly, consistent, and narrowly directed.
 A heterosexual man is heterosexual.
 If you show him heterosexual sex, his sexual physiology and subjective, reported desire rise in tandem.
 Homosexual sex will leave him cold both physically and emotionally.
-For men there is an excellent match between physiological arousal (as measured by penile tumescence) and level of reported desire.
+For men, there is an excellent match between physiological arousal (as measured by penile tumescence) and level of reported desire.

 Viagra’s success demonstrates the simplicity of the male mechanism.
 Viagra does not target desire, but works by increasing genital blood flow, allowing erection.
-This, apparently, is all that is needed.
+This, apparently, is all that is needed in many cases.
 As the penis rises, desire is already waiting.